 The police will decide within 90 days from an application.
 You are not allowed to work before the decision is made, but you can legally stay in Slovakia.

-There is possibility to use free consultations of IOM in Kosice and Bratislava.
+There is a possibility to use free consultations of IOM in Kosice and Bratislava.

-Please find very useful brochure by IOM (english version starts from page 58 zamestnavanie-cudzincov-na-Slovensku-ALL-WEB
+Please find a very useful brochure by IOM (English version starts from page 58 zamestnavanie-cudzincov-na-Slovensku-ALL-WEB

 Part-time jobs for students

 This article covers solely problematics of part-time jobs for students from 3rd countries.
-Conditions for citizens from European Union and European Economic Area is different!
+Conditions for citizens from the European Union and European Economic Area are different!

 There are three options for foreign students:

-- High-qualified job (such as IT jobs, CNC operator, team leader etc): high-qualified jobs are much better paid and provide also great perspectives for future career.
-Employers are looking for graduates, who already have relevant jobs experience and they do not need to invest more money to their qualification.
-Moreover, employers may be willing to turn student´s part time job to full-time job after graduation.
+- High-qualified job (such as IT jobs, CNC operator, team leader etc): high-qualified jobs are much better paid and provide also great perspectives for a future careers.
+Employers are looking for graduates, who already have relevant job experience and they do not need to invest more money to their qualification.
+Moreover, employers may be willing to turn student´s part-time job to full-time job after graduation.

 - Internships: this option is appreciated especially by employers.
-The idea of an internship is providing your free time in exchange for knowledge and skills, which help you to get a job in the future.
-If student is not able to find part-time job during studies, we strongly recommend him/her to apply for internship and raise chances for employment.
+The idea of an internship is to provide your free time in exchange for knowledge and skills, which help you to get a job in the future.
+If a student is not able to find a part-time job during studies, we strongly recommend him/her to apply for an internship and raise chances for employment.
 You can search for internships and other positions on AZU website: http://www.azu.sk/dashboard/zoznam/ or contact companies in your city and ask them if they provide internships for students.